My First contact with Pablo Picasso’s work

 It’s so easy to think we know about things, when really we don’t.

 Just recently I came across one of these sayings we use in situations in which we think we know what something means, but really we do not at all.
+Thomas Hübl pointed it out in a talk I watched with him.

 Whenever we hear or say: “That’s life.” or “That’s how life is.” or any sentence that says something similar, we don’t mean what we’re saying at all.